Wondering why online dating doesn’t work for you?

-Let your inner alpha male shine through.
+#1: Let your confidence shine through.

 Research has shown time and again that women are instinctively drawn to certain traits like bravery, intelligence, and a willing to take risks.

 Make sure your profile highlights these kind of personality traits in an attractive way.

-Show, don’t tell.
+#2: Show, don’t tell.

 Boring is the kiss of death in online dating.

 Instead of writing something like “I’m adventurous, loyal, funny, and love to travel” show her how you embody those things.
-Something like this would work great:

 The example above draws her in and makes her want to learn more about you.
 Plus, it’s loaded with attraction information between the lines as well.

 By telling her a story, you’ve also shown her you’re physically fit enough for water sports, brave enough to do them, and financially sound enough for Caribbean trips.
-That’s hot.

-Don’t make it all about you.
+#3: Don’t make it all about you.

 Shoot for around 70%.
 That leaves 30% about her, which studies have found to be the most attractive ratio for an online dating profile.

-- Paragraph 1 – Grab her attention with a compelling story or anecdote.
+- Grab her attention with a compelling story or anecdote.

-- Paragraph 2 – Tell her what you do for a living in an interesting way.
+- Tell her what you do for a living in an interesting way.

-- Paragraph 3 – Describe a few of your hobbies, interests, etc.
+- Describe a few of your hobbies, interests, etc.

-- Paragraph 4 – Let her know what type of woman you’re looking for.
+- Let her know what type of woman you’re looking for.

-Step 4: Optimize How You Appear In Her Search Results
+Step #4: Optimize How You Appear In Her Search Results

 There are a few places in your online dating profile where bending the truth will maximize your results.